A note on commutation relations and finite dimensional approximations: Introduction

 Heisenberg attributed this ``ingenious'' relation to Born in a famous letter to Pauli in 1925.
 It soon became clear that neither matrices nor bounded operators on a Hilbert space can represent the relation (\ref{eq:ccr}) (cf. \cite{Wintner47,Wielandt49}).
-This fact motivated that to study these type of relations in terms of more tractable bounded operators one has to take bounded functions of the canonical variables (or fields) and encode the commutation relations in terms of them.
-There are two main options in the literature: the well known Weyl (or CCR) algebra \cite{Manuceau68} generated by complex exponentials of the fields and the more recent resolvent algebra introduced by Buchholz and Grundling in \cite{BG08}.
-The connection between the generators of the Weyl and resolvent algebras and the fields is obtained in terms of the notion of regular states.
+This fact opens several possibilities to analyze mathematically these relations.
+A first natural development is to study the commutation relations (or more generally commutators) of unbounded operators affiliated to finite von Neumann algebras, i.e., von Neumann algebras where the identity $\1$ is a finite projection in the sense of Murray and von Neumann.
+In the case of the CCRs this restricts necessarily to type II$_1$ von Neumann algebras which are infinite dimensional but still allow some kind of finiteness through the existence of a normalized trace.
+We refer to \cite{KL14,KLT20} for further motivations, results and an interesting historical account.
+Alternatively, the commutation relations can be reformulated in terms of more tractable bounded operators using bounded functions of the canonical variables (or fields) and encode the commutation relations in terms of them.
+There are two main options in the mathematical physics literature: the well known Weyl (or CCR) algebra \cite{Manuceau68} generated by complex exponentials of the fields and the more recent resolvent algebra introduced by Buchholz and Grundling in \cite{BG08}.
+The connection between the generators of the Weyl and resolvent algebras and the fields satisfying the commutation relations is obtained in terms of the notion of regular states.
 For example, in the case of the Weyl algebra $\cW(X,\sigma)$ associated to a symplectic vector space $(X,\sigma)$ a state $\omega$ is called \textit{regular} if the corresponding GNS-representation $\pi=\pi_\omega$ satisfies that the one-parameter groups

 are strongly continuous.
 Observe that $W(f)$ denotes the Weyl elements generating the C*-algebra.
 Quantum fields appear as unbounded self-adjoint generators of the one-parameter groups associated to the Weyl elements in a regular representation.
 For the definition and further results concerning regular states in the context of the resolvent algebra see Section~4 in \cite{BG08}.